dimitris47/units/README.md

 - MAC:

-Download and open the latest `.dmg` image file.
+Download and copy the latest `.dmg` image file to the Applications directory.

 - LINUX: